koordinates/kart/docs/DATASETS_v2.md

 ##### Extra type info

 Certain types have extra attributes that help specify how the type should be stored in a database.
-They don't affect how sno stores the data - and they don't necessarily affect all database types - for instance, setting a maximum length of 10 characters in a column with `"dataType": "text"` won't be enforced in a SQLite since it doesn't enforce maximum lengths.
+They don't affect how Kart stores the data - and they don't necessarily affect all database types - for instance, setting a maximum length of 10 characters in a column with `"dataType": "text"` won't be enforced in a SQLite since it doesn't enforce maximum lengths.

 If any of these attributes are not present, that has the same effect as if that attribute was present but was set to `null`.